openshift/insights-operator/docs/arch.md

 health_statuses_insights{metric="moderate"} 1
 health_statuses_insights{metric="total"} 2
 ```

+### Generated Metrics

+- `health_statuses_insights`, information about the cluster health status as detected by Insights tooling
+- `insightsclient_request_send_total`, tracks the number of metrics sends.
+- `insightsclient_request_recvreport_total`, tracks the number of reports requested.
+- `insightsclient_last_gather_time`, the time of the last Insights data gathering.

 ### Scheduling and running of Uploader
 The `operator.go` starts background task defined in `pkg/insights/insightsuploader/insightsuploader.go`.
 The insights uploader periodically checks if there is any data to upload.
 If no data is found, the uploader continues with next cycle.